Crêpe Suzette dessert: With and without alcohol

 - 2 tablespoons of rhum (optional)

-- 2 tablespoons of orange juice (alternative to rhum)
+- 2 tablespoons of orange juice (as an alternative to rhum)

 - pinch of salt

-- canola oil (or butter) to grease the pan
+- 1 tablespoon of canola oil or butter to grease the pan

 For the Syrup

-- 1 cup of orange juice and 1 lemon (alternatives to Grand Marnier)
+- 1 cup of orange juice (as an alternative to Grand Marnier)

 - 3 tablespoons of sugar